 - Margin per treatment per provider

 - Conversion rates

 - Return on investment on email campaigns, marketing campaigns, social media

 Market Your Business

-HealthCare Success is a specialized marketing firm that gives the following advice: people do not buy procedures, they buy happiness from people they trust.
+Healthcare Success is a specialized marketing firm that gives the following advice: people do not buy procedures, they buy happiness from people they trust.
 Understanding this, as well as the importance of a good marketing plan, buys the most effective advertising.
 It’s also good to have a physical office space with good curb appeal and an atmosphere that matches the expectations of your clients.
-You also need to make sure that your marketing plan is legal, using language to sell your products, services and procedures that does not violate state or federal laws, including HIPAA.
+You also need to make sure that your marketing plan is legal, using language to sell your products, services, and procedures that do not violate state or federal laws, including HIPAA.
 (Source).
-Also you need to establish and promote your brand.
+Also, you need to establish and promote your brand.

 In some cases it might be smarter to hire an outside firm that specializes in this area to put together all the pieces than to try to do this yourself; but if you have a background in marketing or a staff member with expertise, there are many very successful businesses in our field who leverage in-house resources.
 Whichever direction you take, assuring that you have the following elements will ensure that that you have your bases covered (Source):

 - Brand – it must be inviting, accessible, and high-end

 - Website – your most essential marketing tool